 Togged up in a borrowed wet suit, I joined my other half and his family as they carried their collection of single and double kayaks down to Caerfai beach, which is situated just outside in the UK’s smallest city, St Davids.

-The boys being boys, they took every opportunity to jump out of the kayak and climb onto the cliffs for a bit of showing off.
-Eventually we had to start the real work though, and we began the exciting task of fishing for our supper.
+The boys took every opportunity to jump out of the kayak and climb onto the cliffs for a bit of showing off.
+Eventually we had to start the real work though…

-I will confess that I left the actual fishing to my boyfriends’ younger brother, as I didn’t feel confident enough to master manoeuvring my kayak and fishing – simultaneously, but I am assured that fishing from a kayak is very amateur friendly.
-Even with my shaky sea-legs ,a couple of hours of patiently floating atop the waves rewarded us with four big, glossy mackerel – plenty for the BBQ back at the campsite.
+I will confess that I left the actual fishing to my boyfriends’ younger brother, as I didn’t feel confident enough to master the kayak and try reeling in my dinner, simultaneously.
+Even with my shaky sea-legs in tow, a couple of hours of patiently floating atop the waves rewarded us with four big, glossy mackerel – plenty for the BBQ back at the campsite.

 Back on dry land, it took me ten minutes to wriggle out of my soggy wet suit, but my efforts were rewarded by the sight of a beautiful sunset over the ocean – admired over a cold beer whilst the catch of the day sizzled away on to the BBQ.

 So how did it taste?
 I can honestly say this is worth all of the effort: fresh, meaty and delicious, but somehow more subtle than anything I’ve ever tried from the supermarket – and it went from the ocean to my plate in less than 2 hours!